Barzillai Lew: Bunker Hill

 The Death of General Warren at the Battle of Bunker Hill by John Trumbull, an American patriot and painter who witnessed the battle which took place on June 17, 1775.
 His depiction of the battle was created nine years later when Trumbull was studying in London.
 The black man holding a musket pictured in the right corner may have been intended to be Asaba Grosvenor, a slave belonging to the colonial officer he stands behind.

 At the opening of the American Revolution, Lew's skills and talents were called upon again, and on May 6, 1775, he enlisted in Captain John Ford's Company, 27th Regiment, Chelmsford, Massachusetts.
 As soldier, fifer and drummer, Lew fought at the Battle of Bunker Hill on June 17, 1775.
 In the military records, Lew is described as "cooper by trade, and quite dark-colored, a large man, six feet tall."
 Bunker Hill was one of the most important battles in the American Revolution; inexperienced colonial forces fought a highly trained army of British soldiers.
 Less well-known were the approximately three dozen African-American soldiers including Lew, Phillip AbbotKIA, Alexander Ames, Isaiah Bayoman, Cuff Blanchard, Titus Coburn, Grant Cooper, Caesar Dickenson, Charlestown Eaads, Alexander Eames, Asaba Grosvenor, Blaney Grusha, Jude Hall, Cuff Haynes, Cato Howe, Caesar Jahar, Pompy of Braintree, Salem Poor, Caesar Post, Job Potama, Robin of Sandowne, New Hampshire, Peter Salem, Seasor of York County, Sampson Talbot, Cato Tufts, and Cuff Whitemore, who also took part in the battle.

-During the bloodiest battle of the war, the British lost 226 troops, with another 828 wounded.
-The colonists/Americans counted 140 dead, 301 wounded, and 30 captured.
+During the battle, the British suffered 226 killed and 828 wounded.
+TheAmericans suffered 140 dead, 301 wounded, and 30 captured.
 It was said that during the battle, Lew kept American morale high with his fife version of "There's Nothing Makes the British Run like 'Yankee Doodle Dandy.'"
 The powder horn used by Barzillai Lew in the Revolutionary War is now in collections of the DuSable Museum of African American History in Chicago, Illinois; it was donated by Gerard Lew, the great-great-grandson of Barzillai Lew and a co-founder of the DuSable Museum.